Occupational Noise Exposure

 National Consensus Standards and Recommendations from Other Professional Organizations

-Note: These are NOT OSHA regulations.
-However, they do provide guidance from their originating organizations related to worker protection.
+Note: These are NOT OSHA standards or regulations.
+However, they do provide guidance from their originating organizations related to worker protection from noise.

 American National Standards Institute (ANSI)

-• A10.46, Hearing Loss Prevention for Construction and Demolition Workers.
-Helps employers prevent occupational hearing loss among construction and demolition workers and applies to all construction and demolition workers with potential noise exposures (continuous, intermittent and impulse) of 85 decibels, A-weighted (dBA) and above.
-It was approved by ANSI on March 5, 2007, and by the American Society of Safety Engineers (ASSE) on March 20, 2007.
+• ANSI/ASSP A10.46-2020, Hearing Loss Prevention for Construction and Demolition Workers.
+This standard applies to all construction and demolition workers with potential noise exposures (continuous, intermittent and impulse) of 85 dBA and above.